Education, Qualifications and Research Experience

 2016- : Food Climate Research Network (FCRN)

 3 month internship (Jan-April) continued on to ongoing part-time work.
-Mainly involved in maintenance of Foodsource website and student engagement projects.
-Also a member of the Foodsoure advisory committee.
+Mainly involved in content creation and editing for Foodsource website and Fodder newsletter, with some student engagement projects.
+Also a member of the FCRN and Foodsoure advisory committees.

 2014-2015: Teacher of Science, Bottisham Village College, Cambridge